About

 sudo pv path/to/archlinux-version-x86_64.iso -Yo /dev/disk/by-id/usb-My_flash_drive-0:0

-Make sure to not append any partition number like My_flash_drive-0:0-part1.
+• The USB drive name should look something like /dev/disk/by-id/usb-SanDisk_Cruzer_Blade_4C530000100920118104-0:0.
+Make sure to not append any partition like -part1

 Live Environment

-First of all, improve the default font size using setfont:
+• Improve the default font size

 setfont ter-222b